psf/black/README.md

                                   Python versions that should be supported by Black's output. [default: per-file auto-
                                   detection]
-  --py36                          Allow using Python 3.6-only syntax on all
-                                  input files.
-This will put trailing commas in function signatures and calls also after *args and **kwargs.  [default: per-file
-                                  auto-detection]
   --pyi                           Format all input files like typing stubs
                                   regardless of file extension (useful when
                                   piping source on standard input).